stashed/stash/docs/concept.md

 # Restics

 ## What is Restic
-A `Restic` is a Kubernetes `Third Party Object` (TPR).
+A `Restic` is a Kubernetes `CustomResourceDefinition` (CRD).
 It provides declarative configuration for [restic](https://github.com/restic/restic) in a Kubernetes native way.
 You only need to describe the desired backup operations in a Restic object, and the Stash operator will reconfigure the matching workloads to the desired state for you.

 ## Restic Spec
 As with all other Kubernetes objects, a Restic needs `apiVersion`, `kind`, and `metadata` fields.
 It also needs a `.spec` section.
 Below is an example Restic object.